9712

 How Do You Monitor It?

 There are three phases to telemetry: acquisition, transport and presentation.
-Let's look at each phase in order.
+Let's look at each phase in order, breaking down telemetry as well as its processes to provide clarity on its implementation.

 Acquisition: Getting Telemetry Out of Your Equipment